TobiasRoth/BK-pvalues/README.md

-# BK-pvalues
+# Blockkurs 2018: p-value project

 Are p-values distracting people from judging data?